SudharsanAi/sudharsanai/README.md

 ## Academic Background

-MBA — Business Analytics
+MBA - Business Analytics
-ME — Computer Science and Engineering
+ME - Computer Science and Engineering (Specialisation in Big Data Analytics)
-Specialisation: Big Data Analytics

-BE — Computer Science and Engineering
+BE - Computer Science and Engineering

 ---